Degeneracy of Planar Central Configurations in the $N$-Body Problem: Introduction

 \section{Introduction}

 A classical problem in celestial mechanics is to count all the central configurations in the planar $N$-body problem.
 A central configuration is a special arrangement of the position vectors for the given mass vector of $N$ bodies, which can generate a homographic or homothetic solution of the equations for the $N$-body problem.
-Euler (\cite{Euler1767}) and Lagrange (\cite{Lagrange1772}) completed the enumeration of the collinear three-body central configurations and the planar equilateral triangle central configurations, respectively.
+Euler (\cite{Euler1767}) and Lagrange (\cite{Lagrange1772}) enumerated the collinear and planar $3$-body central configurations respectively.
 For $N\geq 4$ the problem seems too difficult for a complete solution.
-Moulton (\cite{Moulton1910}) proved that there are exact $N!/2$ central configurations for the collinear $N$-body problem.
-Until 1996, Albouy (\cite{Albouy1996}) completed the enumeration of the planar four body central configurations for four equal masses.
-For the state of the art, please refer to (\cite{Moeckel14}) and references therein. {Note that the enumeration is always up to the translation, rotation and scaling symmetry of the central configuration system to which we will return in \S 2.}
+Moulton (\cite{Moulton1910}) proved that there are exact $N!/2$ collinear central configurations for any $N$-body problem.
+Until 1996, Albouy (\cite{Albouy1996}) got the enumeration of the planar $4$-body central configurations for four equal masses.
+For the state of the art, please refer to (\cite{Moeckel14}) and references therein. {Note that the enumeration is always up to the symmetry, such as translation, rotation and scaling of the central configuration system to which we will return in \S 2.}

 One of the difficulties {for the counting problem} comes from the existence of degeneracy or bifurcation of central configurations for certain masses, which causes change of number of central configurations.
 Degeneracy or bifurcation has been observed for many years.
 However, only a few cases have been studied.